 From brilliant autobiographies and compendiums, through to warts'n'all exposes and stunningly detailed histories, there’s plenty of reading material out there for devoted music fans to delve into.

-Below, you’ll find our pick of 40 of our favourite books ever written about music alongside a selection of the best reads of last year.
+Below, you’ll find our pick of our favourite books ever written about music alongside a selection of the best reads of last year.
 So whether you're looking to buy a gift for a friend or hunting for something to keep you engaged during lockdown, we’re pretty sure you’ll find something in the list which fits the bill.

 - The best eReaders you can buy right now